-Cooperation in the Baltic Sea Region shall contribute to the overall objectives of the EU Strategy for the Baltic Sea Region; Save the Sea, Connect the Region, Increase Prosperity.
-The Swedish Institute’s activities will also contribute to strengthened democracy, increased respect for human rights and a more developed rule of law in the Eastern Partnership.
-Furthermore, the cooperation will contribute to increased integration between the EU countries of the Baltic Sea Region and the countries of the EU’s Eastern Partnership and Russia.
+Cooperation in the Baltic Sea region aims to contribute to the overall objectives of the EU Strategy for the Baltic Sea Region; Save the Sea, Connect the Region, Increase Prosperity.
+The Swedish Institute’s activities also aims at strengthening democracy and rule of law as well as increasing respect for human rights in the EU Eastern Partnership.
+Furthermore, the cooperation aims to contribute to increased integration between the EU countries of the Baltic Sea Region and the countries of the EU’s Eastern Partnership and Russia.